kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Now, switch to mobile Safari and head to <http://www.rwdevcon.com/videos/talk-ray-wenderlich-teamwork.html>.
 The top of the web page looks like this:

+[FPE: I can't verify this at the moment!
+We should double check once the app is live]

 ![bordered height=30%](/images/10-app-banner-2.png)

 If you don't see the Smart App Banner, swipe down on the page until it comes into view.
 Do you notice anything different from the Smart App Banner you saw earlier?
 This one is thinner, and has changed to say **Open in the RWDevCon app**.
 This special banner only shows up for URLs that match at least one of the paths specified in the **apple-app-site-association** file you saw earlier.